neverset123/ReportAgent/README.md

 ### Service
 The frontend can be accessed with [Report Agent](https://proud-cliff-016ae6203.4.azurestaticapps.net).
-The chatbot can be accessed only with priviledged user for security reason.
+The chatbot can be accessed only by priviledged user for security reason.